osism/testbed/docs/source/deployment.rst

   .. note::

      * You will need to create your own Ubuntu 20.04 image to make sure that you have a larger min-disk (20GB recommended).
 You can base it on the OTC Ubuntu images by creating a volume from the OTC Ubuntu image and then create an image from it again (with ``--min-disk 20``).
        This has the advantage of having all the drivers and settings needed for all kind of flavors on OTC and using the local repository mirrors.
 For the KVM based flavors, you can also use downloaded images from upstream and register them.
 Note the ``__os_distro`` property that you need to set on OTC.

      * The otc-physical environment is for an SCS/OSISM testbed deployment, which would be a really nice test environment.
-We don't have it working yet, unforunately, so this is work in progress.
+We don't have it working yet, unfortunately, so this is work in progress.

 .. note::